FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

                 print("❌ Invalid quantity.
 Please enter a number.\n") continue

-            if food not in self.nutrition_dict:
+            if food not in self.fdb.nutrition_dict:
                 print(f"⚠️ {food} was not found in database.\n")

                 addition = self.handle_invalid_input("💾", "save", "save new food")